Quick Quiz

 Option a – 1.36 times

-(B) the temperature gradient perpendicular to the area.
+(B) the temperature gradient perpendicular to the surface

-Option b – the temperature gradient perpendicular to the area.
+Option b – the temperature gradient perpendicular to the surface

-A body cools at the rate of 0.6 °C/s when it is 40 °C above the surrounding.
-The rate of cooling, when it is at 20 °C above the same surrounding will be
+A body cools at 0.6 °C/s when it is 40 °C warmer than its surroundings.
+What is the cooling rate when it is 20 °C above the surroundings?

 (A) 0.2 °C/s